Reader Rachael asked the following question about writing an antagonist character, and she brings up an interesting point:

 Writing an Antagonist Character Is Important Business

 Antagonists in today’s fiction can take many forms.
 Lord Voldemort (yes, I said it) in HARRY POTTER is a traditional antagonist character.
-He’s a big, bad villain and the entire series is spent tracking Harry as he clashes with Voldermort and his supporters, the Death Eaters.
+He’s a big, bad villain and the entire series is spent tracking Harry as he clashes with Voldemort and his supporters, the Death Eaters (read more tips about writing a protagonist and antagonist).
 And Rachael is right.
 In a lot of fantasy, adventure, and sci-fi, there usually are villain characters who you can point to and name.
 This is usually a person, and they are usually as multi-faceted as the main character (or they should be), which gives the story more tension and raises the stakes.

 But what do you do if you don’t have a villain in mind?
 If there’s no shadowy baddie behind the curtain, always threatening danger and doom?
 Do you still have a story?

 Writing an Antagonist If You Don’t Have a Villain

 I’d say you do.
 For another complex and fascinating villain, check out Lia, the main character of Laurie Halse Anderson’s WINTERGIRLS.
 She’s also our point of view narrator, and the hero of the story.
 But she’s suffering from anorexia and the demons of the disease, not to mention the guilt she feels when her best friend and partner-in-dieting, Cassie, dies.
 The hero and the villain here are one and the same.

 In the highly-anticipated MATCHED, by Allie Condie, there are individual people who are antagonist characters, but one might say that the villain itself is the big, bad government (a popular theme in dystopian fiction), which seeks to control its citizens and uses that control for nefarious purposes.